 Does the school offer payment for body donation?

 We do not offer payment.
-We assume responsibility for all appropriate administrative and filing fees, as well as the cost of transporting the remains to the school, up to a distance of 120 miles.
+We assume responsibility for all appropriate administrative and filing fees, as well as the cost of transporting the remains to the school, up to a distance of 20 miles.
+There will be an additional charge to be determined for mileage outside of the 20-mile radius.

 What happens at the time of death?